 Treatment of Retained Testicles in Dogs

 The treatment of retained testicles in dogs may include surgical correction of the cryptorchidism, medications to reduce swelling and pain, antibiotics to treat infection, castration to eliminate testosterone, oestrogens or antibiotics, a mechanical splint to protect the testicles or scrotum, or surgery to remove the testicle.
-Most dogs are able to go home on the first day of surgery.

 The treatment of retained testicles in dogs is a relatively simple process.
 The veterinarian will first make an incision in the scrotal sac and remove the retained testicle.